Entonces alli esta

 fuente

-Still need Record.exists? in controller specs, because I can't reload destroyed record to check if it is destroyed?.
-But if I have instance variable to check with assings, then I can use destroyed?.
+object.destroyed?DEPRECATION WARNING: You are passing an instance of ActiveRecord::Base toexists?.
+Please pass the id of the object by calling.id.Record.exists?in controller specs, because I can't reload destroyed record to check if it isdestroyed?.
+But if I have instance variable to check withassings, then I can usedestroyed?.Just do it:

 This is coming very soon.
 In the latest Riding Rails post, it says this: